SERG-Delft/fuse-lab/index.md

 # The Future of Software Engineering Lab

 In the FUSE Lab at TU Delft we rethink the future of software development.
-We do this informed by sound theories and grounded in data​.
+We do this informed by sound theories and grounded in data.
 We demonstrate our insights in working protypes.
-While we embrace AI as an opportunity, we also address the challengaes emerging due to AI.
+While we embrace AI as an opportunity, we also address the challenges emerging due to AI.
-We want to tackle this in research, in practice, and in education​.
+We want to tackle this in research, in practice, and in education.

 The core of the FUSE lab consists of four research tracks, in which PhD students work on a range of topics, such as code review, software testing, refactoring and prductivity metrics.
 In each track, researchers from TU Delft and from Meta are involved, as well as bachelor and master students from TU Delft.